fbpx

 September 2024 Conference: Agenda

-The event will consist of two keynote fireside chats, a book talk, and seven panel discussions.
-Each panel discussion will feature presentations by two or three speakers followed by a moderated conversation.
-To allow sufficient time for interaction among the participants and Q&A with the audience, the panelists are requested to restrict their initial remarks to no more than 10 minutes.
+The event will consist of a keynote fireside chat, a book talk, and seven panel discussions.
+Each panel discussion will feature presentations by several speakers followed by a moderated conversation.
+To allow sufficient time for interaction among the participants and Q&A with the audience, the panelists should restrict their initial remarks to seven minutes.
 On the agenda, the title of each session is accompanied by a tentative list of questions for discussion.

 Thursday, September 26